Aliases for TTN Gene

 GeneCards Summary for TTN Gene

 TTN (Titin) is a Protein Coding gene.
-Diseases associated with TTN include cardiomyopathy, dilated, 1g and cardiomyopathy, familial hypertrophic, 9.
+Diseases associated with TTN include Tibial Muscular Dystrophy, Tardive and Myopathy, Proximal, With Early Respiratory Muscle Involvement.
 Among its related pathways are Platelet activation, signaling and aggregation and Cardiac conduction.
 GO annotations related to this gene include nucleic acid binding and identical protein binding.
-An important paralog of this gene is MYBPC2.
+An important paralog of this gene is OBSCN.

 UniProtKB/Swiss-Prot for TTN Gene